 Sharp-Dressed Man: John Travolta, whether playing Archer or Castor, spends most of his time wearing three piece suits.

 Sneeze of Doom: Averted.
-After the surgery, Archer is warned by Dr. Walsh to be careful with the voice modification chip in his larynx that scrambles frequencies and transforms Archer's voice into Castor's voice, as a sharp blow or a violent sneeze could dislodge it, but it never happens.
+After the surgery, Archer is warned by Dr. Walsh to be careful with the voice modification chip in his larynx that scrambles frequencies and transforms Archer's voice into Castor's voice, as a sharp blow or a violent sneeze could dislodge it, but it never happens (it does get dislodged near the end, but not by sneeze).

 Shoot the Dog: Castor shoots Dietrich for telling the police about the bomb.